What is Family Therapy?

 I practice acceptance and commitment family therapy.
 I support families in connecting with their thoughts and feelings in order to engage their values.
 Once values are identified and family members can begin to understand one another, I establish connections between family members to develop healthy interactions with their own emotions and then to connect with others by practicing value-based behaviors.

-My training and experience is directed at working with marriages to build healthy connections or to separate from marriage in service of another value (typically when children are involved).
+My training and experience is directed at working with marriages to build healthy connections or to separate from marriage in service of another value.

-I also specialize in the treatment of neurodevelopment disorders (autism spectrum disorder, attention deficit disorder, Down syndrome, behavioral disorders, etc.).
-Treatment is typically developmental in nature and structured to supporting continued skill growth between family members.
+I also specialize in neurodevelopmental diversity (autism spectrum disorder, attention deficit disorder, Down syndrome, behavioral disorders, etc.).
+Treatment is typically structured to supporting continued skill growth between family members.
 Parenting children and working with adult children are complex issues in themselves.
 We can begin there and work on building relationships and developmental growth within your family according to your family’s values.